Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Background

 \subsection{Neural tangent kernel}

-Neural networks (NNs) are relevant to kernel method, under proper initialization~\citep{NIPS2016_abea47ba,2018gaussian}. \citet{NEURIPS2018_5a4be1fa} provably demonstrate the equivalence between the training dynamics by gradient descent and kernel regression induced by NTK when employing the $\ell_{\text{2}}$ loss.
+Neural networks (NNs) are relevant to the kernel method, under proper initialization~\citep{NIPS2016_abea47ba,2018gaussian}. \citet{NEURIPS2018_5a4be1fa} provably demonstrate the equivalence between the training dynamics by gradient descent and kernel regression induced by NTK when employing the $\ell_{\text{2}}$ loss.
 Below, we recall the exact formula regarding the NTK of $N$-layer ($N>2$) \fcnns{} with ReLU activation functions $\sigma$.
 The corresponding NTK $K(\x, \x') = K_N(\x, \x')$ could be computed recursively by:

-where the covariance $\Sigma_n$ and its derivative $\dot\Sigma_n$ are defined as:
+$\forall n \in [N]$, where the covariance $\Sigma_n$ and its derivative $\dot\Sigma_n$ are defined as:

-for $i = 1, \ldots, N$.
 Furthermore, the aforementioned NTK is extended to residual NNs~\citep{tirer2020kernel,huang2020deep}, convolutional NNs~\citep{arora2019exact}, graph NNs~\citep{du2019graph}, and recurrent NNs~\citep{alemohammad2021the}.
-One of the roles of such kernel is to analyze the training behavior of the neural network~\citep{allen2019convergence,chizat2019lazy,du2019gradient,du2018gradient}.
-For instance, \citet{lee2019wide} showcase that through NTK parameterization NNs trained via gradient descent of any depth evolve to linear models.
-Meanwhile, the inductive bias of convolutional networks, e.g., deformation stability of the images, has been studied in the NTK regime~\citep{NEURIPS2019_c4ef9c39}.
-Lastly, \citet{allen2019convergence, zou2020gradient} have studied the of over-parameterized deep ReLU networks. \looseness-1
+One of the roles of such kernel is to analyze the training behavior of the neural network in the over-parameterization regime~\citep{allen2019convergence,chizat2019lazy,du2019gradient,du2018gradient,zou2020gradient}.
+For instance, \citet{lee2019wide} showcase that NNs under the NTK parameterization trained via gradient descent of any depth evolve to linear models.
+Meanwhile, the inductive bias of convolutional networks, e.g., deformation stability of the images, has been studied in the NTK regime~\citep{NEURIPS2019_c4ef9c39}. \looseness-1